dashingsoft/pyarmor/docs/how-to/third-party.rst

 * they try to visit code object directly to get something which is just pyarmor protected.
 The common case is using :mod:`inspect` to get source code.
 * they pickle the obfuscated code object and pass it to other processes or threads.

-Also check :ref:`the differences of obfuscated scripts`, if third party library use any feature changed by obfuscated scripts, it will not work with pyarmor.
+Also check :ref:`the differences of obfuscated scripts`, if third party library uses any feature changed by obfuscated scripts, it will not work with pyarmor.
 Especially for :term:`BCC mode`, it changes more.

 The common solutions to fix third-party libraries issue